 Anderson now lives in Baltimore County, her work informed by the ruins of Colonial-era industrial sites and the people once enslaved on this land.

-Anderson’s work has been exhibited a the Irvine Nature Center, George Mason University, Baltimore County Public Library, Maryland Natural History Society, Baltimore World Trade Center, and Full Circle Gallery.
+Anderson’s work has been exhibited at Goucher College, George Washington University, George Mason University, and the D/E International Gallery at BWI Airport.
 Her work was featured on Maryland Public Television (MPT) weekly program Artworks, and selected for smART stART, Cheryl McGinnis Projects, a Facebook Live Global Broadcast highlighting important artists.
-Most recently, her exhibit in the Rosenberg Gallery at Goucher College was featured on Cheddar.